With only a handful of ingredients, this Garlic & Parmesan Roasted Brussels Sprouts recipe really will be The Best Brussels Sprouts of Your Life!

-This recipe is my family’s favorite vegetable recipe… EVER.
+This easy side dish is my family’s favorite vegetable recipe… EVER.
 And I’m betting that once you try it, it’ll be a favorite in your house too!

 Why This Recipe Works